jimmyKodar/Tetris/DEV_JOURNAL.md

 ## Whats next?

+- Use JSON to represent the game and its state.
 - start pause reset buttons
 - save score to file
 - check that all loops work for arbitrary game board sizes.
-But not important.
 - When finished: Good follow-up project would be to add more rendering options
   - ASCII
   - HTML5 canvas